Dell Venue: Repositioning of Dell Venue brand

 In December 2012, Dell announced that they would quit the smartphone business and discontinue their line of Dell Venue smartphones.
 On October 2, 2013, Dell announced that they would revive the Dell Venue brand and transform it into a tablet brand.
 The Dell Venue brand includes both Windows and Android tablets, with the Windows tablets having the suffix 'Pro'.

 In October 2013, Dell announced the first four new Dell Venue tablets.
 The Dell Venue 7 and Dell Venue 8 are both Android tablets powered the Intel Clover Trail+ Atom processor.
 The Dell Venue 8 Pro and Dell Venue 11 Pro are both Windows 8.1 tablets powered by the Intel Bay Trail Atom processor.
 The number after Venue indicates the screen size.

 In January 2015, the Dell Venue 8 7000 was released.
 It has an 8.4-inch screen and it is 0.24 inch in width and weighs 10.72 oz.
 The OLED screen has 2560 x 1600 resolution and 361 pixels per inch.
 Its CPU is a 2.3 GHz quad-core Intel Atom Z3580 processor with 2GB of RAM.
-It has 16GB of internal space with about 9GB usable, due to pre-installed software, and it has a micro SD card slot as of Dell Latitude 12 Rugged Tablet.
+It has 16GB of internal space with about 9GB usable, due to pre-installed software, and it has a microSD card slot as of Dell Latitude 12 Rugged Tablet.